saketlab/censusindia/README.md

 # censusindia

-Digitised Census of India data from 1901 to 2011 for R. Population time series, primary census abstracts, mother tongue tables, SC/ST and tribal populations, linguistic diversity indices, MOHFW population projections through 2036, and administrative directories at state, district, and subdistrict levels.
+censusindia is an R package to query Census of India data, 1901 to 2011, at state, district, and subdistrict level.
+It also provides MoHFW population projections through 2036.
+All data including population counts, primary census abstracts, mother tongue tables, and SC/ST tables can be 'attached' to district-boundary GeoJSONs for quick visualisation.

 ## Installation